MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-reports-troubleshoot.md

 Use this article to learn more about the reporting features, and to help troubleshoot filters and conflicts.

 > [!IMPORTANT]
-> From evaluation time, the filter evaluation results can take up to 30 minutes to show in Endpoint Manager admin center.
+> From evaluation time, the filter evaluation results can take up to 30 minutes to show in the Endpoint Manager admin center.

 ## Reports